 This graph shows the historical cash flows of the Plan - employer and member contributions compared to the benefit payments from the Plan.
-The fund maintains a positive cash flow.
+The fund is maintaining a positive cash flow since changing to mandatory participation for new hires.

 Participant Trends